ABOUT

 These verses belong to the historical period of the unity of Italy and the great patriots: there was a mature feeling of revenge that was so pressing to bring back the ancient pride for a land rich in artistic and cultural wonders refined by centuries of history.

 They have inspired me to carry on over the years my project based on old Italian architectural beauties in decline; I found them perfect to express the feeling of loss of an architectural historical heritage like the Italian one: an ode to raise and spread again the taste of art and beauty that has always marked us to the whole world.
-Many of these places, in fact, belong to that historical period and, in my fantasy, are as if they were narcissistic entities destined for oblivion in search of someone able to convey their lost glories for the last time.

 Even the challenge of searching for these places that are difficult to access and hidden from most people feeds my sense of adventure and my passion for photography.